Have You Been Injured From A Negligent Cranston Driver?

 If you have been injured in a Rhode Island car accident, you may be entitled to a cash settlement for your medical bills, lost income and pain and suffering, among other losses.
-Our experienced Cranston car accident lawyers do not charge any fees until you receive a settlement or award.
-Contact us anytime toll-free or fill out a contact form for a free (no obligation) case evaluation.
+Our experienced Cranston car accident lawyers do not charge any fees unless you receive a settlement or award.
+Contact us anytime toll-free or fill out an online contact form for a free (no obligation) case evaluation.

 Frequently Asked Questions From Our Clients:

 Our Cranston car accident lawyers do not charge any legal fees until you obtain settlement or award for your injury case.
-Our normal fees are 1/3 fee of your award or settlement, which is standard for lawyers in this state.
-We also pay for any case costs such as to obtain any medical records, investigative costs, police reports, etc. and we get reimbursed for these costs from any settlement or award.
+Our normal fees are 1/3 fee of your award or settlement, which is the standard fee for car accident lawyers in this state.
+We also pay upfront for case costs, such as fees to obtain medical records, investigative costs, police reports, etc., and then get reimbursed for these costs from any settlement or award.

-2. What is My Cranston Car Accident Case Worth?
+2. How Much is My Cranston Car Accident Case Worth?